FarronF/limerick-council-meetings/meetings/2016/07/18-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 23rd May 2016.md

 Dooradoyle, to honour the Religious Orders in Limerick which came under the auspices of

-the Diocese of Cashel and Emly.---
+the Diocese of Cashel and Emly.
+---
 11

 4.